TZer0/tzer0.github.io/twitterterrible.md

 ### The Problems and How Twitter makes it Worse

-First of all, context of the tweet.
+The context of the tweet is a problem.

 The original tweet wasn't addressed to anyone and thus ends up being about a nebulous "they" (please note that this is different from when a conspiracy theorist talks about "them").